-Shipping has been vital to the Australian National Antarctic Research Expedition (ANARE).
-Ships have transported people, equipment and supplies for ANARE, since it's establishment in 1947.
+Shipping has been vital to the Australian Antarctic Program since its establishment as the National Antarctic Research Expeditions (ANARE) in 1947.

-Over the years, the AAD has chartered polar icebreakers and other vessels to support its program.
+Over the years, polar icebreakers and other vessels have been chartered to support the Program.
 The Aurora Australis, launched in 1989, initiated a new era of research and resupply capability.
 Australia’s new icebreaker, RSV Nuyina, will further advance Australia’s Antarctic capabilities.

-The following pages provide an overview of each of the ANARE vessels.
-Learn about each ship's specifications and key Antarctic voyages.
+The following pages provide an overview of key vessels.
+Learn about each ship's specifications and important Antarctic voyages.